PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 18:17:47
+Last updated: 2024-04-05 18:18:20
-Random Quote: There must always be a Stark in Winterfell.  -  Catelyn Stark
+Random Quote: Only a fool humbles himself when the world is so full of men eager to do that job for him.  -  Theon Greyjoy